mesosphere/marathon/docs/health-checks.md

   could be started with port environment variables like `$PORT1`.
 * `port` (Optional.
 Default: None): Port number to be used for health requests.

-The following options only apply to HTTP health checks:
+The following option applies only to `MESOS_HTTP`, `MESOS_HTTPS`, `HTTP`, and `HTTPS` health checks:

 * `path` (Optional.
 Default: "/"): Path to endpoint exposed by the task that will provide health  status.
 Example: "/path/to/health".

+The following options only apply to `HTTP` and `HTTPS` health checks:

 * `ignoreHttp1xx` (Optional.
 Default: false): Ignore HTTP informational status codes 100 to 199.
 If the HTTP health check returns one of these, the result is discarded and the health status of the task remains unchanged.

 #### Health Lifecycle

 The application health lifecycle is represented by the finite state machine in figure 1 below.
 In the diagram:

 - `i` is the number of requested instances
 - `r` is the number of running instances